mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 - Add more data processing algorithms.

-- Extend the linear flows to handle general acyclic graphs of nodes.

-- Actual use of the graph structure will be possible only in presence of an easy and intuitive GUI :)
+- Advanced usage of the hinet package will be possible only in presence of an easy and intuitive GUI :)

 - Wait for a good guy who wants to contribute a ``CovarianceMatrix`` class that